Employs a time-tested “Franchise Investingok” approach to stock selection

 Favors unique, defendable companies with established growth profiles and advantageous industry positioning

-Qualitative and quantitative business model analysis is performed with intensive reviews during company meetings Franchise companies aren’t easily captured through quantitative screening
+Qualitative and quantitative business model analysis is performed with intensive reviews during company meetings since Franchise companies aren’t easily captured through quantitative screening

 Throughout all market conditions, our consistent investment discipline drives decision making.
 Market timing is not employed